-SUPPORT driver's license suspension reform. [insert sentence about what the legislation will do] One of the problems discovered by the Task Force on Reentry, Employment and Housing is the challenge faced by drivers who have had their licenses suspended for reasons unrelated to driving.
+SUPPORT Senate Bill 691.
+Eliminates certain driving privilege suspensions.
+One of the problems discovered by the Task Force on Reentry, Employment and Housing is the challenge faced by drivers who have had their licenses suspended for reasons unrelated to driving.
 Washington has enacted legislation to reduce the number of reasons that a license can be suspended.
-Draft legislation will limit the reasons to suspend driving privileges, based on Washington's 2012 "Driving While Poor" bill and on the Association of Directors of State Departments of Motor Vehicles sample legislation.
+Legislation will limit the reasons to suspend driving privileges, based on Washington's 2012 "Driving While Poor" bill and on the Association of Directors of State Departments of Motor Vehicles sample legislation.